NerveNetwork/nerve-docs/docs/Guide/g_docker_install.md

 ### Check success

-Use the command docker version to view, and the Client and Server appear indicating that the docker installation is started
+Use the command docker version to view, and the Client and Server appear indicating that the docker installation is started successfully

 ```
 [root@hope-2 /]# docker version